(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

-ServiceNow published the Common Service Data Model roughly two years ago.
+ServiceNow published the Common Service Data Model over three years ago.
 Ever since the ServiceNow community has been craving for CSDM examples and more details on how to implement the model in the real world.

 In February 2019, I wrote a blog post discussing the model from the Service Portfolio’s perspective and trying to figure out how to interpret the whitepaper in practice.
 I thought now would be a good time to rewrite that post and think about how the model has evolved and how the Business Service Portfolio part looks like today.